Managers

 Complacency, Risk and Select Opportunities

 Before turning to the details of our portfolio, however, it is worth unpacking the complacency and risk we see in the high valuation and concentration of the indices at today’s levels.
-Several metrics give a good picture of the risks we see in the averages and the opportunity these risks create for our portfolio.
+Several metrics give a good picture of the risk we see in the averages and the opportunity these risks create for our portfolio.

 Record High Valuations

-In terms of valuation, as can be seen in Figure 5, the P/E ratio of the S&P 500 Index is currently around two standard deviations above its historic average, and U.S. stock market value as a percentage of total U.S. GDP—the so-called Buffett Indicator—is near its highest level in history.
+In terms of valuation, as can be seen in Figure 5, the P/E ratio of the S&P 500 Index at the end of March 2025 was almost two standard deviations above its historic average.
+At the same time, U.S. stock market value as a percentage of our total GDP (a ratio often referred to as the “Buffett Indicator” in honor of Warren Buffett who described it as one of the best long-term indicators of the relative attractiveness of stocks) was at its highest level in history.

 Unprecedented Concentration